GRXSwap logo

 1. Brand Positioning & Self-Description

-What they claim: The meta description positions GRXSwap as a “leading DEX” with “the best farms in DeFi” and “exciting features.”
-That’s a broad, high-competition claim.
+What they claim: The meta description asserts “leading DEX” and “best farms in DeFi” with “exciting features.”
+That’s an aggressive positioning choice, but it’s not supported by the on-page story.

 2. Navigation Architecture & Product Pillars